anshika2004-alt/zepto-sql-analysis/README.md

 OR
 quantity IS NULL;
 ```
 - **Category Count**: Identify all unique product categories in the dataset.
 ```sql
 SELECT DISTINCT(category)
 FROM zepto
 ORDER BY category;
 ```
--**Product In stock Vs Out Of Stock**: Check if the products are in stock or are out of stock.
+- **Product In stock Vs Out Of Stock**: Check if the products are in stock or are out of stock.
 ```sql
 SELECT outofstock, COUNT(skuid)
 FROM zepto
 GROUP BY outofstock;
 ```

--**Product Names Present Multiple Times**: Lists products that appear in the data more than once.
+- **Product Names Present Multiple Times**: Lists products that appear in the data more than once.
 ```sql
 SELECT name, COUNT(skuid) AS "Number of Skus"
 FROM zepto